elegans-io/calc_es_lda/README.md

   --outputDir <value>      the where to store the output files: topics and document per topics  default: /tmp --max_topics_per_doc <value>
-                           write the first n topic classifications per document  default: 10
+                           write the first n topic classifications per document  default: 10 --strInBase64            specify if the text is encoded in base64 (only supported by loading from file)  default: false
 ```

 #### Output